 The United States and Germany have emerged as frontrunners in adopting XR technologies in healthcare.
 The great numbers reflect the increasing recognition and investment in XR technologies within the healthcare industry.

-XR technology offers a wide range of applications in healthcare, including surgical training and planning, rehabilitation and physical therapy, mental health treatments, pain management, medical education, and more.
+Healthcare AR/VR market offers a wide range of applications in healthcare, including surgical training and planning, rehabilitation and physical therapy, mental health treatments, pain management, medical education, and more.
 The immersive and interactive nature of XR experiences provides a safe and controlled environment for medical professionals and patients to enhance their skills, promote recovery, and address various medical conditions.

 The accessibility and cost-effectiveness improvements in XR technology have facilitated its rapid progress and adoption across the healthcare sector.
 Furthermore, advancements in related technologies such as 5G, AI, IoT, and machine learning have contributed to the increased trust and reliability of immersive experiences.
 As XR technology continues to evolve, we can expect further advancements and applications in healthcare.
 If you’re looking for an experienced XR software developer in the healthcare domain, contact Elinext, and we’ll pursue your interests in entering the market together.